List of major types of legal tech, specific use cases, and how to implement in your legal organization.

 Technology is driving the legal industry more than ever before.
 By investing in newer solutions, your firm will become more efficient, more productive, and of greater value to your clients.
 To learn about the other benefits of incorporating technology into your law firm, download our white paper about how technology drives law firm modernization.

-The diverse range of legal tech use cases discussed here can unlock numerous opportunities for a law firm.
-When you take the initiative to embark on the journey of modernizing and expanding your firm’s legal tech stack, you will set yourself on a path that leads to greater heights, empowering you to become a truly fearless legal professional.
+The diverse range of legal tech use cases discussed here can unlock numerous opportunities for a law firms and legal departments.
+When you take the initiative to embark on the journey of modernizing and expanding your team’s legal tech stack, you will set yourself on a path that leads to greater heights, empowering you to become a truly fearless legal professional.

 Thomson Reuters originally published this article on August 3, 2021.